filviu/blog/content/posts/2013/2013-01-06-using-xenu-with-authentication.md

   - xenu

 ---
 I needed to scan a Joomla site that only shows most of its content when logged in in the frontend.
 Xenu FAQ suggests using Cookies.
 That didn't work for me.
-So I used <a href="http://www.fiddler2.com" target="_blank" rel="noopener">Fiddler web debugger</a> and it’s scripting engine.
+So I used [Fiddler web debugger](http://www.fiddler2.com) and it’s scripting engine.

 First start Fiddler and set it to capture traffic.
 Log in in the site using a browser.
 Check and find the cookie data - copy it to the clipboard.